 If you don’t want to use your Microsoft account, you can create a local account instead.
 Follow the steps to create a local offline account.

 Shrink Windows Volume To Create Space For Ubuntu

-Now I am going to shrink the Windows volume to create some space for our Ubuntu installation.
+Now I will shrink the Windows volume to create space for our Ubuntu installation.
 To shrink Windows 10 partition, follow the steps below.